Range sessions, swing video analysis, and a cleaner practice journal.

 If you want something more concrete than feel-based feedback, SwingDraw includes angle tools that help quantify positions.
 Instead of saying a shaft looks steep or posture looks lost, you can check the exact alignment and compare it over time.

 Improvement is hard to see when every video lives in a generic camera roll.
-SwingDraw stores swings in a dedicated library, supports favorites and tags, and lets you organize by club.
-That matters if you want to compare a current 7-iron swing to last month’s version or separate driver work from wedge work.
+SwingDraw stores swings in a dedicated library, supports favorites, tags, clubs, tempo notes, and voice notes, and lets you compare swings side by side.
+That matters if you want to compare a current 7-iron swing to last month's version or separate driver work from wedge work.

-SwingDraw also helps when your lesson workflow leaves the app.
-Export annotated images or video clips and send them to a coach, a friend, or your own notes.
+Export annotated images or video clips for your own practice notes, text threads, Reddit posts, or wherever you already review your swing.
 The app is designed to keep the visual explanation attached to the swing, not trapped inside your memory.